Universal quasiconformal trees: Introduction

 Quasiconformal trees were introduced by Kinneberg \cite{Kinneberg}, and the term first appeared in the work of Bonk and Meyer \cite{BM20}.
 Quasiconformal trees have appeared in several fields of analysis and dynamics.
 First, if $T\subset \R^2$ is a tree, then $\R^2\setminus T$ is a \emph{John domain} if and only if $T$ is a quasiconformal tree \cite[Theorem 4.5]{NaVa}.
 Second, Julia sets of semihyperbolic polynomials (e.g., $z^2 +i$) are quasiconformal trees; see for example \cite{CJY} and \cite[p.95]{CG-dynamics}.
+In fact, a combination of \cite{CJY} and \cite{NaVa} gives that a point $c\in \mathbb{C}$ is a Misiurewicz point if and only if the Julia set of $P_c(z)=z^2+c$ is a quasiconformal tree, yielding a plethora of examples (see \cite{BM22} for a longer discussion on this direction).
 Third, quasiconformal trees $T$ in $\R^2$ (often called \emph{Gehring trees}) were recently characterized by Rohde and Lin \cite{RohdeLin} in terms of the laminations of the conformal map $f: \mathbb{C}\setminus\mathbb{D} \to \mathbb{C}\setminus T$.
 Fourth, planar quasiconformal trees can be classified in the setting of Kleinian groups \cite{McMullen}.
 Fifth, there exist planar quasiconformal trees (``\textit{antenna sets}''), whose conformal dimension is not attained by any quasisymmetric map \cite{BishopTyson}; see also \cite{Azzam}.
 Finally, some planar quasiconformal trees with finitely many branch points are \emph{conformally balanced}, that is, for every edge, each side has exactly the same harmonic measure with pole at infinity \cite{Bishop}.

 Quasiconformal trees generalize two well-studied types of spaces.
 On the one hand, quasiconformal trees that are arcs (i.e., have no branch points) are called \emph{quasi-arcs}, and have been studied in complex analysis and analysis on metric spaces for decades \cite{GH}.
 On the other hand, quasiconformal trees generalize doubling geodesic trees.
 Geodesic trees are trees in which, for each pair of points $x, y$, the unique arc joining them has (finite) length equal to the distance of $x, y$.
 Thus, in geodesic trees all paths are ``straight'' (isometric to intervals in the real line), whereas paths in quasiconformal trees may be fractal, like the von Koch snowflake.
 Geodesic trees (and their non-compact counterparts, the $\R$-trees) are standard objects of study in geometric group theory \cite{Bestvinabook} and in computer science \cite{LeGall}.
 A theorem of Bonk and Meyer \cite{BM20} states that every quasiconformal tree is quasisymmetrically equivalent to a geodesic doubling tree.